mpv-player/mpv/DOCS/man/vo.rst

     ``swapinterval=<n>``
         Interval in displayed frames between two buffer swaps.
         1 is equivalent to enable VSYNC, 0 to disable VSYNC.
+Defaults to 1 if not specified.

     ``cscale=<filter>``
         As ``scale``, but for interpolating chroma information.
 If the image